Building Climate Change Resilient Houses For Alaskan Natives

 According to the CCHRS website, they are working throughout the traditional territories of the Indigenous peoples of Alaska, respecting the First Alaskans for their ancestral and present land stewardship and place-based knowledge.

 These houses are designed and constructed using indigenous wisdom and 21st-century technologies.
-These house designs are climate-resilient and sustainable, fit the Alaskan climate and the people’s culture.
+These house designs are climate-resilient and sustainable, fitting the Alaskan and the people’s culture.

 Seattle Times describes the CCHRS houses as:

-“For the freezing winters, the house is equipped with an insulation-ventilation system that keeps heat in, moisture and dirty air out, and generally use 70% to 80% less fuel use than average homes.
-The adjustable foundation, normally used for things like temporary bridges, can shift up to 9 inches with the vulnerable permafrost underneath Mountain Village.
+“For the freezing winters, the house has an insulation-ventilation system that keeps heat in, moisture and dirty air out, and generally uses 70% to 80% less fuel than average homes.
+The adjustable foundation, normally used for temporary bridges, can shift up to 9 inches with the vulnerable permafrost underneath Mountain Village.
 Should the permafrost deteriorate beyond habitation, strong beams can be hooked up to a truck to move the house.”

 CCHRS also adapted the design of these houses to match Mountain Village residents’ financial reality.
-Engineers of the research centre designed small prototypes housing for low-income families.
+The research centre’s engineers designed small prototypes for low-income families.

 According to the article, some politicians who champion climate adaptation and rural native communities also support the expansion of oil drilling.

-The report highlights the importance of climate policy to align with climate adaptation to make CCHR’s work more meaningful and effective.
+The report highlights the importance of aligning climate policy with climate adaptation to make CCHR’s work more meaningful and effective.

 To know more about the challenges of Mountain Village residents and what CCHRS is doing to help them, read the entire article: